Blue Suede Shoes | Chords + Lyrics

 Well, you do anything but lay off of my blue suede shoes.

-In a standard 12-bar blues with stops, we play Blue Suede Shoes in the key of A.
+At its core, Blue Suede Shoes follows a standard 12-bar blues progression with stops, played in the key of A.

 ||: N.C (E G) | A5 N.C (E G) | A5 N.C | N.C |